 Program Course Requirements | ||

-BIOCHEM/BMOLCHEM 701 | Professional Responsibility (taken Fall of first year) | 1 |
+BIOCHEM/BMOLCHEM 701 | Responsible Conduct in Bioscience Research (taken fall of first year) | 2 |

-BIOCHEM 719 | From Atoms to Molecules (taken Fall of first year) | 3 |
+BIOCHEM 719 | From Atoms to Molecules (taken fall of first year) | 3 |

-BMOLCHEM 720 | Experimental Design and Paradigms in Cellular Biochemistry and Molecular Biology (taken Spring of first year) | 3 |
+BMOLCHEM 720 | Experimental Design and Paradigms in Cellular Biochemistry and Molecular Biology (taken spring of first year) | 3 |

-BIOCHEM 721 | Biochemical Communication (taken Fall of second year) | 2 |
+BIOCHEM 721 | Biochemical Communication (taken fall of second year) | 2 |

-Breadth Requirements | ||
+Breadth Requirements | 6 | |

-Students must complete a minimum of two additional graduate level (600 or above or that carry the graduate attribute) didactic or laboratory courses in order to fulfill their breadth requirements, and a minimum of 6 total credits is required.
-Courses must be chosen from at least 2 of the following categories: physical sciences, biological sciences, or quantitative sciences.
+Students must complete a minimum of two additional graduate-level (Grad 50%) courses from the following list of didactic or laboratory courses in order to fulfill their breadth requirements, and a minimum of 6 total credits is required.
+In consultation with their committee, students must complete courses from at least 2 of the following categories: physical sciences, biological sciences, or quantitative sciences.
 One-credit seminars do not count toward the breadth requirements. | ||

 Nutritional Biochemistry and Metabolism | ||